cloudamqp/java-amqp-example/README.md

 # Run non-web Java application on Heroku

-Some applications can benifit from splitting logic into two components:
+Some applications can benifit from splitting logic into multiple components:

 1. A web component that is consumed by the end-user
 2. A non-web component or background process to supplement the web component.